dolittle/Documentation/Source/content/en/docs/platform/update_configurations.md

 ---
 title: Update configurations
-description: How to update configuration files in the Dolittle Platform
+description: How to update configuration files in the Aigonix Platform
 weight: 10
 ---